fransan6/fransan6/README.md

 ### 🦉	Learning
 ![Skills icons](https://skillicons.dev/icons?i=react,nodejs)

 Primary focus is on **React** with a little time to explore the fundamentals of **Node.js**.
-Polishing my JavaScript skills within these.
+Honing my JavaScript skills within these.

 Ruby on Codewars: <img src="https://www.codewars.com/users/fran6san/badges/micro" />

 ---

 ### ✨ Pinned projects
-- [What Can I Eat?](https://github.com/alexagodzilla/what-can-i-eat) Final Le Wagon group project.
-Rails web app to supply recipes based on a user's ingredients.
-Set up MVC and schema; built and aided with filtering, review and bookmark functionalities; created friendships, where users could send invites, and accept or reject others' requests. [(Insights -> Contributions)](https://github.com/alexagodzilla/what-can-i-eat/graphs/contributors)
+- [What Can I Eat?](https://github.com/alexagodzilla/what-can-i-eat) Final group project: dynamic Rails web app to supply recipes based on a user's ingredients.
+Set up MVC architecture and schema; built and aided with filtering, review and bookmark functionalities; created friendships for user connections and invitations; implemented AJAX to enhance user interaction and integrated JSON data. [(Insights -> Contributions)](https://github.com/alexagodzilla/what-can-i-eat/graphs/contributors)
-- [Pay and Play](https://github.com/alexagodzilla/venues-pay-and-play) First Le Wagon Rails group project, setting up amateur musicians with venues.
-Worked on setup of MVC design pattern and schema, and helped integration of Mapbox and Google APIs. [(Insights -> Contributions)](https://github.com/alexagodzilla/venues-pay-and-play/graphs/contributors)
+- [Pay and Play](https://github.com/alexagodzilla/venues-pay-and-play) First group project: Rails web app that sets up amateur musicians with venues.
+Contributed to the setup of MVC architecture and schema, and helped integration of Mapbox and Google Maps APIs, providing location-based functionality. [(Insights -> Contributions)](https://github.com/alexagodzilla/venues-pay-and-play/graphs/contributors)
-- There is also a React project that consolidated the basics and I will soon be working on another that uses intermediate concepts.
-In addition, I am tinkering with a Ruby CLI project, which will fetch from an API and incorporate CRUD.
+- There is also a React app that consolidated the basics and I will soon be working on another that uses more advanced concepts.
+In addition, I am tinkering with a Ruby CLI project that will use JSON data from an API and incorporate CRUD within a polished user interface.

 ---